Hambrook/EntryTitleEditable/README.md

 Setup
 ====================

-- Download this repository, rename the folder to 'entrytitleditable' and upload to craft/plugins directory.
+- Download this repository, rename the folder to 'entrytitleeditable' and upload to craft/plugins directory.

 Todo
 ====================